mfuller333/RebuildIndexesIfBloated/README.md

 **Important safeguards**

-- `@SampleMode` accepts only `SAMPLED` or `DETAILED` by design
+- `@SampleMode` accepts only `SAMPLED` or `DETAILED`
-- Resumable rebuilds are **skipped** for filtered indexes, included LOB columns, or computed/rowversion key columns
+- Resumable rebuilds are skipped for filtered indexes, included LOB columns, or computed/rowversion key columns
-- If ONLINE is unsupported on the edition, ONLINE options are quietly disabled
+- If ONLINE is unsupported on the edition, ONLINE options are disabled

 ---